 Prince's “Little Red Corvette" made him a star in 1983 - the breakout single from his 1999 album was of irresistible pop-rock caliber that scored the unrepentant artist his first US Top 10 US hit in '83.

 37 years ago, the ode to lovemaking - in all its casual glory - peaked at No. 6 on the Billboard Hot 100.
 Prince was only 24 when he recorded “Little Red Corvette,” and nearly four decades later, the single remains one of Prince's essential hits that established his expertise in all matters of pop and of the flesh.

 2. "When Doves Cry"

 Prince's standout hit from 1984, "When Doves Cry" was released as the lead single from his landmark album Purple Rain.
 The jam rules as a pivotal track in Prince history as his longest-running No. 1.

-Kiss is not only another chart-topping tune in the Prince universe, but unveils the story of Prince's refusal to bow down to record executives when they first balked at the tune's musical direction.
+Kiss not only marks another chart-topping tune in the Prince universe, but also unveils the story of Prince's refusal to bow down to record executives when they first balked at the tune's musical direction.
 As the legend goes, Prince negotiated the song on his own terms by stamping his foot down and saying, "That's the single and you're not getting another one until you put it out."
 Released in February '86, "Kiss" launched to the chart's top spot by April 19.